BrightGuru/Genomes-to-Fields-G2F-Genotype-by-Environment-Prediction-Competition/README.md

-# Barley-Genomic-Selection
+# Genomes to Fields (G2F)
+Genotype by Environment Prediction Competition

-Using both classical and Machine learning method in genomic prediction
+Using an ensemble of classical and Machine learning methods in genomic prediction in multiple environment.